mindspore-ai/docs/docs/mindformers/docs/source_en/usage/sft_tuning.md

 5. **Performing a fine-tuning task:**
    Use the dataset of the fine-tuning task to train the pre-trained model and update the model parameters.
 If all parameters are fine-tuned, all parameters are updated.
 After the fine-tuning task is complete, a new model can be obtained.

+## SFT fine-tuning methods

+MindSpore Transformers currently supports two SFT fine-tuning methods: full-parameter fine-tuning and LoRA low-parameter fine-tuning.
+Full-parameter fine-tuning refers to updating all parameters during training, which is suitable for large-scale data fine-tuning, and can get the optimal adaptability to the task, but requires larger computational resources.LoRA low-parameter fine-tuning only updates some parameters during training, which uses less memory and is faster than full-parameter fine-tuning, but is not as effective as full-parameter fine-tuning in some tasks.

+### Introduction to the LoRA Principle**.

+LoRA achieves a significant reduction in the number of parameters by decomposing the weight matrix of the original model into two low-rank matrices.
+For example, suppose a weight matrix W has size m x n.
+With LoRA, this matrix is decomposed into two low-rank matrices A and B, where A has size m x r and B has size r x n (r is much smaller than m and n).
+During the fine-tuning process, only these two low-rank matrices are updated without changing the rest of the original model.

+This approach not only drastically reduces the computational overhead of fine-tuning, but also preserves the original performance of the model, which is especially suitable for model optimization in environments with limited data volume and restricted computational resources.
+For detailed principles, you can check the paper [LoRA: Low-Rank Adaptation of Large Language Models](https:// arxiv.org/abs/2106.09685).

-## MindFormers-based Full-Parameter Fine-Tuning Practice
+## Using MindSpore Transformers for Full-Parameter Fine-Tuning

 ### Selecting a Pretrained Model

-MindFormers supports mainstream foundation models in the industry.
+MindSpore Transformers supports mainstream foundation models in the industry.
 This practice uses the Llama2-7B model for SFT as an example.

 ### Downloading the Model Weights

-MindFormers provides pretrained weights and vocabulary files that have been converted for pretraining, fine-tuning, and inference.
+MindSpore Transformers provides pretrained weights and vocabulary files that have been converted for pretraining, fine-tuning, and inference.
 You can also download the official HuggingFace weights and convert model weights before using these weights.

 You can download the vocabulary at [tokenizer.model](https://ascend-repo-modelzoo.obs.cn-east-2.myhuaweicloud.com/MindFormers/llama2/tokenizer.model).